seungkilee-cs/seungkilee-cs/README.md

 ## What
+I'm interested in:
-My interest is in mathematical interpretation of our accomplishments in the humanities yet to be quantified and organized.
-I believe that the defining challenge of our time is to more precisely construct the beautifully yet loosely fluttering understandings of humanities into an precise and elegant structure provided by mathematics and data.
+Mathematical interpretation of our intuitions and accomplishments in the humanities yet to be operationalized and systemized.
+Building a model that more holistically explains and predicts the world.
+To stack days upon days in hopes that it builds upto me someday.
+Clearly and explicitly articulating myself in writing.
+Bring value to people, whatever I do.

 <!--![Seung Ki's Github Stats](https://github-readme-stats.vercel.app/api?username=seungkilee-cs&layout=compact&theme=material-palenight)-->
 <!--![Seung Ki's Language stats](https://github-readme-stats.anuraghazra1.vercel.app/api/top-langs/?username=seungkilee-cs&layout=compact&theme=material-palenight)-->